This FAQ has been enhanced. Read the full description here.

 It only takes about 30 minutes to do the paperwork for a bail bond.
 After the jail receives our paperwork, the release time is usually an hour or less for local police stations.
 County jails and larger holding facilities generally take longer.

 When a person is arrested for a crime, they are usually taken to a local detention facility for booking before they are sent to jail.
-Speedy Bail Bonds has compiled the phone numbers and addresses for local sheriffs and correctional facilities throughout New Jersey.
+Speedy Bail Bonds has compiled the phone numbers and addresses for local sheriffs andcorrectional facilities throughout New Jersey.

 You will not be able to contact the person at this time, however the person may be allowed to call you from jail.

-No, the accused can make as many calls as are neccessary to family, friends and/or the bail company to give needed information to negotiate the bail bond.
+No, the accused can make as many calls as are necessary to family, friends and/or the bail company to give needed information to negotiate the bail bond.
 The calls may be limited in length to allow only the passing on of required information between the parties involved.
-(Speedy Bail Bonds accepts all collect calls from the defendant and family/friends while negotiating the defendant's release).
+(Speedy Bail Bonds accepts all collect calls from the defendant and family/friends while negotiating the defendant’s release).

 Bail is cash or a cash equivalent that an arrested person gives to a court to ensure that he will appear in court when ordered to do so.
 If the defendant appears in court at the proper time, the bail is refunded.
 If the defendant doesn't show up, the court keeps the bail and issues a warrant for the defendant's arrest.